 1 x 2 hour class (recordings provided) and 1 x 1 hour online seminar per week

-When businesses are unable to pay their debts, there are significant legal consequences for parties connected with the business.
+When companies are unable to pay their debts, there are significant legal consequences for parties connected with the companies.
 This unit examines the meaning and nature of insolvency.
-It examines the potential consequences of insolvency for the individuals who ran the business and the rights and obligations of employees, creditors (including the Australian Taxation Office) and other parties linked to the business or its officers.
+It examines the potential consequences of insolvency for the individuals who ran the company and the rights and obligations of employees, creditors (including the Australian Taxation Office) and other parties linked to the company or its officers.
 The unit also explores the process leading to insolvency; other options that may be available to businesses in financial difficulty and the role of administrators and liquidators.

 Unit Fee Information